Aidantb8/Homelab/README.md

 - **Networking**: Resolved initial RCON connectivity issues by ensuring services were on the same Docker network.
 - **Storage Resizing**: Successfully resized partitions within the VM after resizing the host partition.
-- **Remote Access**: Achieved secure remote access to the Jellyfin server using Tailscale.
+- **Remote Access**: Achieved secure remote access to multiple services using Tailscale.